Modified Two-Slit Experiments and Complementarity: Introduction

 \section{Abstract}

-A modified two-slit interference experiment, proposed and carried out by Shahriar Afshar [first reported by M. Chown, New Scientist {\bf 183}, 30 (2004)], claims to demonstrate a violation of Bohr's complementarity principle.
-We point out the flaw in Afshar's analysis and show why complementarity is robust and cannot be violated in any experiment which is a variant of the conventional two-slit experiment.
+Some modified two-slit interference experiments claim to demonstrate a violation of Bohr's complementarity principle.
+A typical such experiment is theoretically analyzed using wave-packet dynamics.
+The flaw in the analysis of such experiments is pointed out and it is demonstrated that they do not violate complementarity.
+In addition, it is quite generally proved that if the state of a particle is such that the modulus square of the wave-function yields an interference pattern, then it necessarily loses which-path information.

-\section{introduction}
+\section{Introduction}

-It is a well established experimental fact that the wave and particle aspects of quantum systems are mutually exclusive.
+It is generally accepted that the wave and particle aspects of quantum systems are mutually exclusive.
 Niels Bohr elevated this concept, which is probably born out of the uncertainty principle, to the status of a separate principle, the principle of complementarity \cite{bohr}.

 Since then, the complementarity principle has been demonstrated in various experiments, the most common of which is the two-slit interference experiment.
 It has been shown that if the which-way information in a double-slit experiment is stored somewhere, the interference pattern is destroyed, and if one chooses to ``erase" the which-way information {\em after} detecting the particle, the interference pattern comes back.
 This phenomenon goes by the name of quantum erasure \cite{eraser, eraser1}.